shashikg/transformer-punct-and-capit/Readme.md

-# Tranformer Based Model for Punctuation and Capitalization Restoration
+# BERT Based Model for Punctuation and Capitalization Restoration

+## Features:

+* Uses Huggingface Tranformer library for base transformer architecture.
+* Pytorch Lightning is used for training and checkpoints.
+* Easy config based model description for easy experimenttation and reaearch.
+* Can be exported as a pytorch quantized model for faster inference on CPU.
+* Includes helper function for data preparation, text normalization, and offline sentence augmentation specific for punctuation and capitalization restoration.

 ## Quick guide: